patractlabs/patract-open-platform-program/projects/patract/README.md

 ## Developer activity

-Patract has organized PatraShare & PatraTalk courses。[Check the codes](https://www.youtube.com/channel/UCnvwkuLKx6k56M5rErH9AoQ/videos)
+Patract has organized PatraShare & PatraTalk courses.
+[Check the codes](https://www.youtube.com/channel/UCnvwkuLKx6k56M5rErH9AoQ/videos)

 Patract plans to provide developers with Wasm contract guidance courses and online teaching guidance in the second half of the year.